 As stewards of Spiral Jetty, Dia is committed to recording changes to the work over time through photographic documentation.
 Since 2012, a geospatial aerial photographer has documented Spiral Jetty twice a year, in May and October.

+Guests are advised to bring water, food, and waterproof boots, along with weather-appropriate clothing.
 There are no bathrooms, food, fresh water, nor fuel at the site.
-Guests are advised to bring boots, food, and water along with weather-appropriate clothing.
 Drinking water and bathrooms can be found en route to Spiral Jetty at the Golden Spike National Historic Site Visitor Center.

 Due to a local drought, Spiral Jetty is currently completely visible.